jonathanbcsouza/P4-MusicApp/README.md

 *Created as part of Udacity's Android Basics by Google Nanodegree Program*

+This is my personal music player

-Simple music player contains a list of songs defined by app.
+Contains a list of songs defined by app.

 Features